 How to make steak fried rice

 This leftover steak fried rice recipe is great for meal prep!
 Make a large batch, and enjoy a delicious meal for several days.
+Store leftover fried rice with steak in an airtight container in the refrigerator for 3-5 days.

 FAQs: